 - Continue to offer your child encouragement and support throughout the recovery process.
 Ensure your child that you love him or her and that you will always be there for support.

-Types of anxiety treatment offered at Southwood Psychiatric Hospital in Pittsburgh, PA
+Types of anxiety treatment offered at Southwood Psychiatric Hospital near Pittsburgh, PA

 As a foremost provider of child and adolescent mental healthcare, Southwood Psychiatric Hospital is devoted to providing the most effective mental health treatment, education, and assisted living services to youth who are battling emotional, behavioral, and cognitive concerns that are unique to young people.
 We believe that it is necessary to address and care for every need for each of our patients so that the most favorable treatment outcomes are the result.
 We believe all people are capable of change and possess the capacity to learn new skills and abilities that can serve well for a lifetime.
 Based on this belief, we facilitate a therapeutic environment that is conducive to healing and change so that each youth entrusted into our care has the opportunity to gain insight about his or her own life and develop positive skills for healthy functioning.